Skip to content

 Preserve Original Template Creation

-Learn how to create templates that keep the candidate’s résumé format while adding your branding and coversheet.
+Learn how to create templates that keep the candidate’s résumé format while adding your branding to the header and footer as well as a coversheet.

-Important Note: This article is intended for self-service accounts.
-If you need support in creating or customizing templates, please contact us at support@allsorter.com.
+Important Note: This article is intended for self-service accounts and accounts for which Template Access is enabled.
+If you need support in creating or customizing templates, please contact Customer Success.

-In short, Preserve Original lets you combine your branded materials with the candidate’s original résumé — creating a professional, client-ready document without changing the candidate’s formatting.
+In short, Preserve Original lets you combine your branded materials with the candidate’s original résumé — creating a professional, client-ready document without changing the candidate’s formatting and document layout.

 Because this process merges two separate documents (yours and the candidate’s), it is important to follow some setup steps to ensure the final document looks clean and consistent.